 Vaccines and Chemical Preventatives

 Important Disclaimer: I am not a vet.
 Not even close!
-My degree is in marketing.
 My goal is to share my own personal experience and information I have gathered; not to give medical advice.

 If you think you want to try something you read about here, talk to your vet!
 But first read this and many more articles to empower yourself for a good discussion in which you can ask your vet great questions about what you want to try.